meeque/tls-playground/acme/README.md

   sign      Use 'certbot' and the ACME protocol to send a <request> to a CA
             and obtain a signed certificate.
 The CA will issue challenges to verify control of the DNS domain names listed in the request.
-            TP and 'certbot' will resolve ACME http-01 challenges automatically.
+            TP and 'certbot' will complete ACME http-01 challenges automatically.
             But you'll have to start the TPbuilt-in challenges web-server before invoking the sign command, see above.
-            Alternatively, use the --manual option to resolve challenges manually, see below.
+            Alternatively, use the --manual option to complete challenges manually, see below.

   renew     Use 'certbot' and the ACME protocol to renew an existing <cert>.